CaptainACQ/f22raptor/README.md

 * 3D model needs some more rework.
 Tires need to be flattened and not look like balloons.
 Creases need to be added to the underside of the wings.
 Creases need to be added for gear bay doors.

+* Quick look cameras need updated for new cockpit.

+* Fly-By-Wire not very responsive, doesn't hold altitude correctly.

+* Taxi light toggle works but the programmatic state seems wrong somehow.
+That is to say that SimConnect variable LIGHT TAXI ON is not working, but the event TOGGLE_TAXI_LIGHTS works to toggle the actual lights properly.

+* Autothrottle not working as expected.

+* Need to make the high speed tape move with altitude.

+* ILS interceptions cause oscillations.
+Most likely need rollPID adjustment in ai.cfg

+* Fuel system needs worked into MFD's and needs to be easier to understand.

+* Fuel burn way too low.
+(Enjoying the range so fixing it is on backburner for now)

 Fixed:
 * Autopilot PID values need readjusted for Pitch and Roll.
 Pitch shakes the